2015 Special Olympics World Summer Games: Sports

 Demonstration events in beach soccer, beach volleyball, open water swimming, and triathlon were also held.

 Participating nations

 Ceremonies

 The opening ceremony of the Games were held on July 25, 2015, at Los Angeles Memorial Coliseum.
-The ceremony featured performances by J Balvin, Becky G, Siedah Garrett, Stevie Wonder, and Avril Lavigne.
-Nicole Scherzinger sung the American national anthem.
+The ceremony featured performances by J Balvin, Becky G, Cassadee Pope, Cody Simpson, Mix Master Mike, O.A.R., Siedah Garrett, Stevie Wonder, and Avril Lavigne.
+Pussycat Dolls lead singer and Special Olympics ambassador Nicole Scherzinger sang the American national anthem.
 A pre-recorded message by President Barack Obama was played, while First Lady Michelle Obama gave a speech in-person.
 The Flame of Hope was used by Special Olympian Destiny Sanchez, joined by Rafer Johnson, to light the stadium's Olympic cauldron (as Johnson had done in 1984).

+The closing ceremony of the Games were held on August 2, 2015.
+The ceremony featured performances by Andra Day, Carly Rae Jepsen, and O.A.R..